Dofiii/ARDashboards/README.md

 # ARDashboards
 Our application of extended workspace through your devices' cameras.

+Development has stopped on this project as it was made as a demo for a course.

 We are using Unity version 2020.3.0f1 for our project.

 ![example workflow](https://github.com/Xramm/ARDashboards/actions/workflows/main.yml/badge.svg)